Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 A group of 4th-graders from the school Hebrew Reali in Haifa, joined in 2015 to the Entrepreneurship for Kids Program, led by Keren Mizrachi, a teacher at the school.

-Students came up with many projects, all of them written in a shared notebook, and each class began by presenting the idea to the group, and discussing the idea while they would check who will want the idea, how to implement it, how to realize it and more.
+Students came up with many ventures, all of them written in a shared notebook, and each class began by presenting the idea to the group, and discussing the idea while they would check who will want the idea, how to implement it, how to realize it and more.

 Students developers checked if their ideas are already in the market or not.